Bryce Brings home 2nd Place, 3rd Place and FAST LAP

 FRP Summit Point

-Bryce had a great weekend taking 2 podiums and setting a near track record with the fastest lap at Summit Point since 2013!
+Bryce had a great weekend taking 2 podiums and setting a near track record with the fastest lap of the weekend!

 The battle filled weekend saw many exciting moments.
 Bryce led several laps and remained in the lead pack all weekend.
 The lead pack raced nose to tail, going 3 wide through several turns.
 Bryce finished 3rd place in race 1.
 Race 2 ended in a drag race to the finish line.
 Race monitor showed Bryce finishing in 2nd place, race officials determined that Bryce finished in 3rd.
 Race 3 saw Bryce in the lead at several points.
 Bryce had strategically set up the third race and was in the perfect position to capitalize.
 Unfortunately competitor error forced Bryce to take evasive action which cost him the win.
 Bryce ended race three in 4th place by 0.034.